 Vertical flow wetlands (VFW) are a relatively new tool for treating waters acidified by mining or acid deposition.
-This fact sheet briefly describes VFWs with examples from Mosquito Creek Watershed Restoration Project in Elk and Clearfield counties.
+VFWs in the Mosquito Creek Watershed Restoration Project, located in Elk and Clearfield counties, are used as examples to describe this water treating tool.

 A brief introduction and instructional guide to using live staking as an inexpensive and simple technique to restoring eroding stream banks.